Jimmer12/ica11-groceries/readme.md

 # Introduction
 Welcome to In-Class Activity number 11!
 This is an activity to introduce you to the basics of JavaScript.

+You will be working on a series of exercises that will help you practice the JavaScript concepts covered in the tutorial.
+The results of your exercises will be HTML elements that will be displayed and interacted with on the ica11.html page.

 ## Prerequisites
 `index.html` is a simple HTML file that includes instructions to go over all the JavaScript concepts that you need to know for this activity.
 Completion of `index.html` will not be graded, but will greatly aid you in completing the activity.